agnaldom/architecting-serveless-Solutions/README.md

 * Roles can be assumed using the console, the CLI, the AssumeRole API, and the AWS Security Token Service (AWS STS).

+4. Amazon CloudWatch feature to its descriptio

+* Provide data about the preformance of your systems.
+  * Metrics
+* Store and access log files from sources like EC2 instances or AWS Lambda.
+  * Logs
+* Watch a single metric over a specified time period and perform specified actions.
+  * Alarms
+* Deliver near-real-time stream of system events that describe changes in AWS resource.
+  * Events
+* Match incomming events and route them to targets for processing
+  * Rules
+* Process events.
+Can include services like AWS Lambda functions or Amazon SNS topics.
+  * Targets